Disability & Employment Lawyers in Canada

 When you find yourself in a position where, as a result of an injury or illness, you are unable to work, you should request the necessary forms from your employer.
 This will typically require that you, your employer and your treating physician complete forms to be submitted to the insurance company.
 When the insurance company has received these forms and any additional information that it believes it requires to process your claim, it will make a determination of whether or not you are “totally disabled” based on the definition of disability contained in the insurance policy.

-View the full ‘How to Apply for Benefits” Booklet by clicking here.
+View the full ‘How to Apply for Benefits” Guidebook by clicking here.

 You may be unsure of your options and confused about what steps to may even feel jaded, perhaps ready to concede defeat.